AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlTypeCodeExtensions/README.md

 XmlTypeCodeExtensions Class
 ===========================
-AutomationML 2.1 APIThis static class provides extension methods for the interpretation of [XmlTypeCode][1].
+This static class provides extension methods for the interpretation of [XmlTypeCode][1].

 Inheritance Hierarchy